 - Abuse of power.
 “Perpetrators often use their formal (by organizational rank) or informal power to state the obviously opposite perception about technically skilled targets.
 Though this defies reality, they convince organizational allies to believe them and not targets,” says WBI.
 “In simplest form, it becomes a ‘he said, he said’ deadlock.”

 - Manipulation.
 “Most bullies who are bosses rely on support from higher up to add weight to their side.
 The shrewdest perpetrators use ingratiation over many years to convince their executive sponsors (their enablers) that they, the bullies, are indispensable,” explains WBI.
-“Further, if and when they are described as abusive or destructive by one or more targets in the future, the executive will defend her or his ‘indispensable’ perp by ignoring the target’s portrayal of a friend and colleague.
+“Further, if and when they are described as abusive or destructive by one or more targets in the future, the executive will defend her or his ‘indispensable’ perp by ignoring the target’s portrayal of a friend and colleague.”

 - Mobbing.
 In situations where targets have multiple perpetrators and who are coworkers, several individuals who provide accounts of alleged bullying incidents simply outnumber the target.
 Mobs also deprive the target “of the chance to have her or his story corroborated by coworkers.
 Though few coworkers ever step up to offer support to targets, some do.
 When coworkers are the bullies, the potential source of support is lost.
-Gullible investigators (typically working inside the organization for another department) will have their judgement swayed by many against one, and believe the tale that many tell even if those versions are not true,” says WBI.
+Gullible investigators (typically working inside the organization for another department) will have their judgment swayed by many against one and believe the tale that many tell even if those versions are not true,” says WBI.

 “Conditions are not favorable when targets report the facts about what they have experienced at the hands of the favored perpetrator.
 After all, targets do bring negative news about people who typically outrank them,” adds WBI.